 The effects of vertical earthquake ground motion on buildings have traditionally been given much less attention than the effects of horizontal ground motion.
 This is largely due to the belief that the peak vertical ground acceleration is considerably smaller than the peak horizontal ground acceleration.
 A fairly large safety factor against static vertical loads also exists in engineered buildings.
-As a result, it is generally considered adequate to include the effects of vertical ground motions in the simplified form of $0.2S{DS}D$, as done in the IBC and the ASCE 722 standard for many years.
-However, certain structural members are particularly vulnerable to vertical ground motions and require more explicit consideration of such ground motions in their design.
+As a result, it is generally considered adequate to include the effects of vertical ground motions in the simplified form of $0.2S{DS}D$ , as done in the IBC and the ASCE 722 standard for many years.
+However, certain structural members are particularly vulnerable to vertical ground motions in their design.
 This [Addition] addresses those specific members by incorporating additional provisions for design considering vertical ground motions.

-The threshold value of $S{DS} > 0.6g$ was derived from a similar requirement in the 2004 edition of Eurocode 8, which specified the peak vertical ground acceleration, a{vg} , to be greater than 0.25g for its special provisions related to vertical ground motions to apply.
+The threshold value of $S{DS} > 0.6$ g was derived from a similar requirement in the 2004 edition of Eurocode 8, which specified the peak vertical ground acceleration, $a{vg}$ , to be greater than 0.25g for its special provisions related to vertical ground motions to apply.
 The derivation is as shown below:

-- 1. From the vertical ground motion response spectrum given in ASCE 7-22 Section 11.9.2, the ratio of the peak vertical ground acceleration (spectral acceleration at $T_v = 0$) and the maximum vertical spectral acceleration (flat top portion of the response spectrum) is 0.65/1.05 = 0.62. - 2.
-The maximum vertical spectral acceleration has been traditionally assumed to be $2/3S{DS}$. - 3.
-So, the peak vertical ground acceleration can be expressed in terms of S{DS} as: $a{Va} = 0.62 \times (2/3 S{DS}) = 0.41 S{DS}$ - 4.
+- 1. From the vertical ground motion response spectrum given in ASCE 7-22 Section 11.9.2, the ratio of the peak vertical ground acceleration (spectral acceleration at $T_v = 0$ ) and the maximum vertical spectral acceleration (flat top portion of the response spectrum) is 0.65/1.05 = 0.62. - 2.
+The maximum vertical spectral acceleration has been traditionally assumed to be $2/3S{DS}$ . - 3.
+So, the peak vertical ground acceleration can be expressed in terms of $S{DS}$ as: $a{vg} = 0.62 \times (2/3S{DS}) = 0.41S{DS}$ - 4.
 So, $a{vg} > 0.25g \Rightarrow S{DS} > 0.6g$